-The anticipation of seeing ‘Eesti’
+The anticipation of seeing “Eesti”

 Detained by Soviet border control

-I was the last one off the ship and I wondered if that was because I came from America.
-I had two very big suitcases and always needed a porter.
-I wanted to bring everyone something and that caused me to be detained in customs for endless hours.
-Every bag and piece of luggage was gone through with a fine toothcomb.
-Things were removed and my thrill of being there quickly changed to anger.
+I had two very large suitcases and always needed a porter.
+I wanted to bring everyone something, and that was what caused me to be detained at customs for what felt like endless hours.
+Every bag and piece of luggage was gone through with a fine-tooth comb.
+Things were removed, and my thrill at being there quickly turned to anger.
 No amount of arguing helped my situation.
 There was no winning with the “powers that were”.
 They were not even Estonian.

 Family reunion

-I saw a very tall man, but I did not remember him from pictures to be looking like this man.
-In any case, I dropped everything, ran to him with an “isa” (father), and hugged him.
-Finally, I was here with my father.
+Finally, I was there with my father – or so I thought.
 Once we let go and looked into each other’s eyes, the tall man said to me, “I am not your father.
 I am your godfather.”
 It was as if a bolt of lightning had struck me.
 “Where is my father?”
-No one knew and everyone was almost as shocked as I was.
+No one knew, and everyone was almost as shocked as I was.

-Waiting to transport me to the Intourist Hotell Tallinn (the Soviet-era state-owned hotel in the Estonian capital) was an official car.
-Truth be told, now I was scared to death and asked if “tädi” (aunt) Erika could come with me.
-I had initially wanted my godfather also to come but I was allowed only one person.
-“Tädi” Erika mentioned to them where we would be going after the hotel but some had to go home and I would see them another time.
-I just went along with whatever was decided by “my people”.
+Truth be told, by now I was scared to death, and I asked whether “tädi” (aunt) Erika could come with me.
+I had initially wanted my godfather to come as well, but I was allowed only one person.
+“Tädi” Erika told them where we would be going after the hotel, while some had to go home and I would see them another time.
+I simply went along with whatever “my people” decided.

-It turned out we were going to my godfather’s apartment, which was not far from the hotel.
-In sign language, I was informed that the walls had ears and to be careful what I said.
-Since I would be too upset talking to my father over the phone, my godfather called him to find out where he was.
-My father wept because he did not know I was coming that day and was upset that he was not there to meet me.
-You see, with the letters being censored “they” decided not to have my father receive my last letter in which I told him of my arrival date and time.
-My godfather arranged that my father take the first train from Kohila and come to the hotel in the morning to meet me.
+As I would have been too upset to speak to my father on the telephone, my godfather called him to find out where he was.
+My father wept because he had not known I was arriving that day and was distraught that he had not been there to meet me.
+You see, because the letters were being censored, “they” had decided not to let my father receive my last letter, in which I told him the date and time of my arrival.

 Counting the crumbs